wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/zstaging.md

 - Added a STARS page for a rewritten STARS installation guide.
 - Added <sup>Vanilla +</sup>, <sup>~~Vanilla +~~</sup>, and <sup>Hardcore</sup> tags to each mod, and removed the Optional sections at the bottom that I had previously used to denote deviations from vanilla +.
 Because of this change, I moved several mods to more appropriate locations on their respective pages.
 - Moved PipBoyOn Node Fixes to Ambience page.
+- Moved SSS - Sweets Simple Settings to Gameplay page.

 ### Removals
-- Removed PerkPackPlus due to balance concerns.
-- Removed Combat Enhancer Updated due to breaking of scripted events.
 - Removed JLM - ySI - Colorful Icons Fix Patch, as it is now built into ySI - Colorful Icons Fix.
+- Removed Root n Loot due to the unnecessary nature of the mod.
+- Removed Casino Exchange All due to the unnecessary nature of the mod.
 - Removed Charisma Tweaks - Karuts INI in favor of EDGE's implementation of Charisma effects reputation.
+- Removed Nail Gun Semi-Automatic Rework due to the unnecessary nature of the mod.
+- Removed Mothership Zeta Rewards due to the unnecessary nature of the mod.
+- Removed Combat Enhancer Updated due to breaking of scripted events.
+- Removed PerkPackPlus due to balance concerns.

 ### Additions
 - Added Sweet Keywords.